 AI is a great aid in this area thanks to the ability of its machine learning models to monitor huge amounts of transactions and activities in real-time, detect risky behavior, and send out alerts before any true damage takes place.
 Thus, significantly reducing unwanted events and the hassle that can arise from them.

-McKinsey predicts that by 2025 worldwide losses could reach $44 billion from card fraud alone.
+Statista predicts that by 2028 worldwide losses could reach $43.47 billion from card fraud alone.
 With such enormous forecasts, it’s easy to see why more and more businesses are turning to AI to boost their fraud prevention efforts.
-So, to ensure your company also remains safe and keeps customers confident in its reliability — consider leveraging AI to reduce potential fraud occurrences.
+So, to ensure your company also remains safe and keeps customers confident in its reliability, consider leveraging AI to reduce potential fraud occurrences.

 Challenges of Implementing AI

-Now that you know how artificial intelligence helps businesses, you may be eager to get started with implementation.
+Now that you know how AI helps businesses, you may be eager to get started with implementation.
 However, it’s imperative not to rush because, like with most technologies, there can be some challenges along the way.

 Hence, let’s first take a look at some of the most common risks in AI adoption so that you can be better prepared when starting development.